BastCo/JupitrDNS/README.md

-# Jupitr DNS
+# JupitrDNS

-Jupitr DNS is a free hobby DNS service that blocks ads, trackers and malware.
+JupitrDNS is a free hobby DNS service that blocks ads, trackers and malware.

 - No logs
 - DNSSEC support